• Recipes

 My Top Tips

-Doubling the recipe and using a larger pan (13 x 9-inch) is not recommended, as the blondies will not bake and set properly.
+♡ Do Not Double - Doubling the recipe and using a larger pan (13 x 9 inches) is not recommended, as the blondies will not bake and set properly.

 Calories: 364kcal | Carbohydrates: 47g | Protein: 4g | Fat: 19g | Saturated Fat: 11g | Cholesterol: 64mg | Sodium: 373mg | Potassium: 228mg | Fiber: 1g | Sugar: 29g | Vitamin A: 375IU | Calcium: 62mg | Iron: 1.9mg